kakhil2004/pi-training/README.md

 # Safety

+# 1
+Just walk around
+- Hub -> One FE, Eyewash, First Aid, two exits
+- Metal -> Shower, one FE, one FA, one exit
+- Wood -> First Aid, one exit, one FE

 ## 2 & 3 Injury + Incident Report
 - Report anything from tiny paper cut to entire arm gone